|Type||Articulated Chair Car|

-Since 2008 major restoration work on the car has continued.
-All of the seats have been reupholstered and the interior has had the many layers of paint removed.
-In 2011, the car was removed from active service and major repair of the roof was accomplished.
-This included adding new material at the roof line, fabricating new material around the A/C access covers and application of a 20 year roof coating.
-The exterior stainless steel was cleaned and the proper red stripe and lettering applied.
-The vestibules and car ends were painted in Simulated Stainless Steel.
+Initial refurbishing by the PLA at Brightside allowed the car to return to operational status on the Niles Canyon Railroad in November of 2008.
+At that time, the dual tubular steel rotating and reclining seats in each unit were reupholstered, and the interior aluminum panels and trim had many layers of paint removed.
+In 2011, the car was removed from active service for major repair and sealing of the roof; this included adding new material at the roof line, fabricating new material around the air conditioning access covers, and application of a 20 year roof coating.
+The exterior stainless steel was cleaned and the Scarlet stripe and SP-style lettering were applied.
+Roof and car ends were painted in Simulated Stainless Steel.

 In 2012, interior restoration continued with focus on the men’s and women’s restrooms and painting of the interior, which is being done to the art deco standards of the four-color 1941 Apricot and Green Schemes, highlighted with extruded aluminum trim between colors.
 The car returned to service for the 2012 Train of Lights, and continues to be a popular attraction on Niles Canyon trains.